PanicStation.org

 Do not do these things

-• Do not assume it’s fake or “not your problem” and miss the return date.
+• Do not assume it is fake or not your problem and miss the return date.

-• Do not call numbers, click links, or pay any “fee” from the document until you verify the issuer independently.
+• Do not call numbers, click links, or pay any fee listed in a message until you verify the issuer through an independently found official source.

-• Do not delete, alter, backdate, or “clean up” potentially relevant records (including texts, emails, DMs, cloud files).
+• Do not delete, alter, rename, backdate, wipe, reset, or clean up potentially relevant texts, emails, DMs, cloud files, paper records, or devices.

-• Do not discuss substance with the opposing lawyer, investigators, or other witnesses while panicked.
+• Do not discuss the substance of the case with the opposing lawyer, investigators, or other witnesses while panicked.

-• Do not “explain everything” by email/text to try to fix it fast.
+• Do not send a long explanation by email or text to try to fix it fast.

 What to do now